fief-dev/docs/docs/self-hosting/quickstart.md

   -e "PORT=8000" \
   -e "ROOT_DOMAIN=fief.test:8000" \
   -e "FIEF_DOMAIN=fief.test:8000" \
-  -e "FIEF_BASE_URL=http://fief.test:8000" \
   -e "CSRF_COOKIE_SECURE=False" \
   -e "LOGIN_SESSION_COOKIE_SECURE=False" \
   -e "SESSION_COOKIE_SECURE=False" \
   -e "FIEF_ADMIN_SESSION_COOKIE_SECURE=False" \
   ghcr.io/fief-dev/fief:latest
 ```

-The main area of interest here is the the `--add-host` parameter.
-To authenticate users to its admin panel, Fief needs to make requests to itself.
-That's what we call the *Fief-ception*.
-To allow this, we need to tell Docker to route our domain to itself when called from the inside.
-That's the purpose of this parameter.

 You can also customize the exposed port by using the `--port` parameter of the quickstart command: